 Unfortunately, not every conflict can be prevented before it begins.
 But that doesn’t mean that every minor conflict requires a full-blown staff meeting.
+As a company leader, you can model appropriate behavior for handling conflict.
 Mature employees use their judgement and are willing to compromise where the stakes are not high.

 3. Separate The Facts From Fiction